kyma-project/community/guidelines/coding-standards/helm.md

   - A `description` to explain purpose of configuration property
   - A `default` to provide default value of configuration property
   - A `type` to declare data type of configuration property value
-  - A `examples` if required, a list of possible example values, e.g. for cases when no default value provided
+  - A `examples` if required, a list of possible example values, e.g. storage types supported (see example schema below)

 Example chart values.yaml file
 ```yaml